Khabibulix/Mono-Python/2025/ProcessViz/README.md

 - Improve alerts for events.
 - Plugin System and _REPL_ for modifying system while running
 - _Hierplane_ for displaying tree
-- Visual profiling of application's speed
-- Dynamic dashboard Event-Driven with Asyncio.Queue

 ## Current task:
 - Notification in UI if a potentially dangerous process begins

 ## Improving codebase
-- Centralize all three scores in one function to remove duplicates
+- ✅    Centralize all three scores in one function to remove duplicates
 - Tests for utils functions
 - Separate tests files, one for each file tested